-This Lemon pickle South Indian style recipe is hot, spicy, tangy stays good up to a months time.
-This recipe is also perfect for thick skinned lemons, which is available in western countries.
+This Lemon pickle South Indian style recipe is hot, spicy, tangy stays good up to a month's time.
+This recipe is also perfect for thick-skinned lemons, which is available in western countries.

 If I can have pickles for breakfast and dinner, imagine how it could be for lunch.
 Everyone will make fun of me that I have pickles even for Biryani.
 No worries at all, my food and pickles are inseparable always.

 I usually make Lemon pickle South Indian style recipe in small batches, I felt this way pickle are fresh and tasty.
 I find this recipe very simple and I love and repeat this recipe again and again.

-How to make Lemon pickle South Indian style recipe:
+How to make Lemon pickle South Indian style recipe

 The proportion for making this lemon pickle south Indian recipe is 7:3, that is, if you are chopping 7 lemons, then squeeze 3 lemons for the juice.